Here's the first thing to understand about housing as a UVU student: there isn't any on campus.

-The good news is that Orem and north Provo have a dense, competitive market of student-focused apartment complexes built specifically for the BYU/UVU population, most of them clustered near campus and the free UVX bus line.
+The good news is that Orem and north Provo have a dense, competitive market of student-focused apartment complexes built specifically for the BYU/UVU population, most of them clustered near campus and the UVX bus line (free to ride for students).
 This guide covers the best of them, how student leasing actually works here, what it costs, and where to start.
 It pairs with our full UVU Student Guide and our Orem Neighborhoods Guide.

 A note on specifics: Complexes, prices, amenities, and shuttle programs change every year.
 Treat the details below as a starting point and verify everything directly with each property before you sign.
 The single most authoritative, always-current list is UVU's own student housing guide (below).